JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 layers = [layer_sg, layer_swg, layer_mg, layer_vg]
 ```

 The API that inspects and modifies `Layer`s will be shown below together with that of `Interlayer`s, since they are usually the same.
-There are of course other constructors that you may discover by typing `?Layer` in the console.
+There are of course other constructors that you may discover by reading the [API](@ref subgraphs_eu).
+They include:

+1. Constructors that exempt the user from having to explictly specify the `null_graph`, at the cost of some flexibility;
+2. Constructors that allow for a configuration model-like specifications.

 ### Interlayers